qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_remove'></a>
 ## qri remove

 Remove a dataset from your local repository

-### Synopsis
+#### Synopsis

 Remove gets rid of a dataset from your qri node.
 After running remove, qri will no longer list your dataset as being available locally.
 By default, remove frees up the space taken up by the dataset, but not right away.
 The IPFS repo that’s storing the data will need to garbage-collect that data when it’s good & ready, which could be anytime.
 If you’re running low on space, garbage collection will be sooner.

 Keep in mind that by default your IPFS repo is capped at 10GB in size, if you adjust this cap using IPFS, qri will respect it.